-I spent the majority of July taking an extended break with my two little ones, enjoying the coastal waters and mountains of some of BC’s best places to unwind : Savary Island, and the Comox valley/north island area.
-Having taken the circle route on BC ferries following the first part of July on Savary, we spent a couple of days in Courtney, and were so taken with the area that we returned immediately following a quick break at home for my teenage sons birthday.
+I spent the majority of July taking an extended break with my two little ones, enjoying the coastal waters and mountains of some of BC’s best places to unwind : the Sunshine Coast and the Comox valley/north island area.
+Having taken the circle route on BC ferries following the first part of July on the Sunshine Coast, we spent a couple of days in Courtney, and were so taken with the area that we returned immediately following a quick break at home for my teenage sons birthday.

 The Comox- Courtenay area is the hub of the mid-north island area, and offers the quintessential small town experience with all the big city amenities that most of us are used to.
 Courtenay is a lovely, clean small city, nestled in along riverways lined with trails and beaches, and filled with the friendliest residents I’ve ever experienced while travelling.
 For me, the kicker was finding the Superstore… a must have for anyone with a family like mine, particularly on vacation !
 Stopping in for a “quick” bit of grocery shopping made me feel like I had lived there my entire life, with people greeting each other in the aisles and making friendly conversation as we walked.
 It’s a sad commentary on big city life when such open friendliness makes you wonder what’s in the local water!!
 Always one to enjoy passing the time of day with friendly strangers, it suited me just fine.